 Yerks-Dodson would have us believe that there’s an optimum level of arousal that will ensure the best effect or best performance on a task.
 The messages that currently adorn our cigerette packets have been around since 2003 and almost wash over smokers now, they have habituated to the messages they provide.

 The have even become the but of jokes (man: “I just make sure that I get the ’causes low birth weight'”) or even a whole new set of ‘cover-’em-up’ stickers.
 Maybe it is time that we have some more shocking messages to inform the smoker of the potential (actual?) dangers of smoking.

 Even with the amount of money being spent by the NHS on it’s quit smoking campaigns, not being able to smoke in pubs and bars and many companies not allowing smoking on site over 10 million people still smoke in the UK and it’s estimated that over half of them will die early as a result.
 The lesser effects of smoking, such as shortness of breath and brown, stained teeth that require bleaching are well known and generally considered by smokers as acceptable risks.
-That’s why a treatment is necessary for people which smoke has stained their teeth, you can choose one of the Top 9 Best Teeth Whitening Kits for 2017 – Top9Rated.
+That’s why a treatment is necessary for people which smoke has stained their teeth is important to visit a pediatric dentist danville ca clinic for treatment or you can choose one of the Top 9 Best Teeth Whitening Kits for 2017 – Top9Rated.

 Chief Medical Officer, Sir Liam Donaldson, said: “I welcome the introduction of picture warnings on tobacco product packaging, which show smokers the grim reality of the effects smoking can have on their health.
 This will help to maintain the momentum of the increasing number of people who have given up smoking following England going smoke free in 2007.